spindogs/wp-platform/README.md

 ## Platform

-All classes are encapsulated in the namespace `Platform`.
+All platform classes can be accessed via the namespace `Platform`.

 ## Post Types

-To make a Wordpress custom post type create a new class in the namespace `App\PostType` that extends `Platform\PostType.php`.
-You can then register this new post type in `functions.php` using the `setup()` method:
+To make a Wordpress custom post type create a new class in the namespace `App\PostType` that extends `Platform\PostType.php`:

     <?php
     namespace App\PostType;

     use Platform\PostType;

-    class Example extends PostType {
+    class Event extends PostType {

         protected static $custom_type = 'event';